Jim McCann (writer)

-James Andrew McCann, II (born January 7, 1974) is an American writer of comic books, theater and television programs.
+James Andrew McCann, II (born January 7, 1974) is an American writer of comic books, theatre and television programs.
 McCann has worked on several films and music videos before entering the ABC Daytime Writer Development Program, during which time he wrote for the ABC daytime drama One Life to Live.
 Upon moving to New York City in 2004 from Nashville, McCann found a position at Marvel Comics handling publicity and PR for publishing while managing press and panels at conventions.
 Subsequently, he returned to writing for Marvel comics, creator-owned graphic novels, and other projects.

 Early life

 McCann was born on January 7, 1974, in Nashville, Tennessee.
 He graduated from Father Ryan High School in 1992.
 McCann graduated from Xavier University in 1996 with a Bachelor of Arts degree in Communication Arts, Electronic Media with a double minor in English and Theatre.
 He left his creative mark at Xavier by winning a Best Writer award in 1994 for his play Maire’s Question.